-Parent/carers of students found to have head lice are notified and the child is excluded from school until some appropriate action has been administered.
-Parent/carers of students in these classes are notified that head lice have been detected.
-If your child has nits or lice, please notify the school so that we can notify other parents that they may need to check their children's hair.
+Parent/carers of students found to have

+notified and the child is excluded from school until some action has been administered.
+Parent/carers of students in these notified that head lice have been detected.
+If your child has nits the school so that we can notify other parents that they may need children's hair.